20th International Symposium on Society and Resource Management

 Current megatrends such as climate change, urbanization, energy demand and an increasing land-use competition lead to spatial transformation all around the globe and to a state of transition.
 This transformation affects both rural and urban areas and requires changes on all levels of society, economy and politics.

 The 20th ISSRM will put a focus on these changes, their societal impacts and the potential to mitigate their effects on natural resources and humankind.
-Under the conference theme, we are seeking organized sessions that fall under the following focus areas:

 - social impacts and human dimensions of natural resource management